PLSysSec/haybale/README.md

 `state.size_opaque_aware()`, both of which are now deprecated and will be removed in `haybale` 0.7.0.
 Likewise, `state.fp_size()` was deprecated and renamed to `state.fp_size_in_bits()`.
+    - Note: these deprecated methods were actually removed in 0.7.1.

 ### Version 0.6.0 (Sep 1, 2020)